j-sieben/PIT/Doc/icu_messages.md

 This is obviously more complicated than a »normal« `PIT` message but offers much more power.
 Plus, keep in mind that all the internals of the translation issues to other languages are taken away from the code and put into the hands of the translator of the message.
 The code snippet uses `utl_text.bulk_replace`, a method from by [UTL_TEXT](https://github.com/j-sieben/UTL_TEXT) library.
 You may use any method you like but you have to make sure that you pass in a varchar/clob value, not a JSON object for example.

 Alternatively, you may use a second approach to pass parameters to ICU messages.
-The same convention to indicate that an ICU message is provided is in place, but now, you pass in a list of parameter name and value pair to `PIT`.
+The same convention to indicate that an ICU message is used, but now you pass in a list of parameter name and value pair to `PIT`.
 Using this approach, the example from above reads as:

 ```
 declare